How the Light Gets In

 But it is up to billions of people like me — people who believe in the sanctity of life and the possibility of a collaborative, connected, peaceful world — to live our small corners of the Universe with integrity.

 Meaningful action, rooted in love, ripples outward.
 One person.
 One family.
 One community at a time.
-And over time those ripples become something larger.
+And over time, those ripples become something larger.
 Maybe even large enough to change the world.

 Sunday was a lovely day.

-Because the wisdom that comes from feeling our feelings isn’t meant to stay locked inside our own minds.
+Because the growth that comes from feeling our feelings isn’t meant to stay locked inside our own minds.
 It moves outward — into conversations, into relationships, into the way we show up for one another.

 So grateful to be building a mindful life with you.

-May you be well,
+May you be well.

 Shelly